Asquera/elasticsearch-workshop-book/src/introduction/setup.md

 docker-compose up --build elasticsearch01
 ```

-This starts the Elasticsearch container named **elasticsearch01**, which is part of the environment.
-This may take a few minutes, there is also log output on stdout.
+This starts the Elasticsearch container named **elasticsearch01**, which is one of the containers in the setup.
+This may take a few minutes to initialize.
+The command also logs its output on stdout.

 Once started, the Elasticsearch instance is accessible at [localhost:9200](http://localhost:9200).
 You may need to open another shell to access it or add the option `--detach` (or short `-d`) to the `docker-compose` command to start the instance in detached mode.

-> **🔎** The repository contains a `docker-compose.yml` file that defines multiple other containers for different setups, e.g. ELK stack that is useful for some scenarios.
+> **🔎** The repository contains a `docker-compose.yml` file that defines multiple other containers for different setups, e.g. ELK stack that is useful for a few of the examples.

 ## Docker